Social Participation Ontology: community documentation, enhancements and use examples: Concluding remarks and further work

-Data related to these ontologies were found in relational databases and preliminary scripts were written to make them available as \rdf.
-A sound linkage of this data and incorporation to the Linked Open Data (\lod~\cite{lod}) cloud is planed for a near future.
-This should make Brazilian participatory structures and data part of the Giant Global Graph~\cite{ggg}.
+Further work involves observing community manifestations about \ops\ and this article, accomplishing use by means of formal instances and civil society, and studying upper ontologies for \ops.
+The use of \ops\ (or a variant) in different instances is being tackled for the creation of social participation indicators and easing participation processes.
+Academic texts dedicated to the new participation ontologies (\ocd, \obs, \ontologiaa, \opa) which uses \ops\ as an upper ontology should be written and submitted to peer review for enhancements and quality assurance~\cite{pnud5}.
+Data related to these ontologies were found in relational databases and preliminary scripts were written to make them available as \rdf~\cite{datahub}.
+A sound linkage of this data and the consequent incorporation to the Linked Open Data (\lod~\cite{lod}) cloud is planed for a near future.
+This should make Brazilian participative structures and data more relevant to the Giant Global Graph~\cite{ggg}.